twolfson/twolfson.com/articles/passionate-open-source.md

 # Empathize with users
 On a similar note, issues should always be handled in an empathetic way.
 I try to always put myself in the end users shoes to deliver the best support experience.

+// TODO: Maybe break down into 2 sections "Communication" and "Empathy"?

 - Reply within 24 hours with an ETA of when I can look into the issue
     - I typically give myself 5 days padding.
 For example, on a Friday I will say "Thanks for the report!
 I will take a look at this the end of next weekend".
 On a Monday, I will say "by the end of this weekend".
     - If I am unable to handle the issue in a prompt fashion, then I communicate that.
 For example, "I am on vacation for the next 2 weeks.
 I will give you an ETA on when I can triage this when I get back."